acceleratingtothefuture/Repo-For-Professor-Danish-Khan/data structures/w11/final.md

 ```
-We scan the array one time while keeping track of the two largest values and the two smallest values seen so far.
+SUMMARY: We scan the array one time while keeping track of the two largest values and the two smallest values seen so far.
 It needs the two largest numbers because their product could be the biggest if they are both positive, and it also needs the two smallest numbers because if they are both negative, multiplying them gives a large positive result.
 As the loop runs, each new number is compared against the current largest and smallest values and placed in the correct spot by shifting the old values down.
 After the loop finishes, the code computes the product of the two largest numbers and the product of the two smallest numbers and returns whichever product is bigger, which correctly handles negative values while only using a single pass through the array.
 ## Task 5

 You’re creating software that analyzes the data of body temperature readings taken from hundreds of human patients.
 These readings are taken from healthy people and range from 97.0 degrees Fahrenheit to 99.0 degrees Fahrenheit.
 An important point: within this application, *the decimal point never goes beyond the tenth place.*